Creamy roasted butternut squash soup is a must make every fall. Serve with your favorite bread or better yet grilled cheese.

-I keep fogetting to tell you that I am participating in Julie at Savvy Eats’ 50 Days of Little Things.
+I keep forgetting to tell you that I am participating in Julie at Savvy Eats’ 50 Days of Little Things.
 Every day you write down one thing that made your day better, and you can display it or store it however you like.
 Then you will get to relive all the little things on Thanksgiving when the 50 days are up.

 That being said… It’s time to make soup!
 Homemade soup is wonderful to make in the fall.
 And to start this season, I satisfied a craving for butternut squash soup.
 I had recently purchased some from the store by V8, which was good but you cannot beat homemade.

-3 to 3 1/2 pounds butternut squash, approximately 2, seeded and quartered (reserve 1/4 cup seeds and scrapings)
+- 3 to 3 1/2 pounds butternut squash, approximately 2, seeded and quartered (reserve 1/4 cup seeds and scrapings)

-4 Tbsp unsalted butter, plus 1 Tbsp melted, for brushing
+- 4 Tbsp unsalted butter (plus 1 Tbsp melted for brushing)

-1 Tbsp + 1 tsp salt, divided
+- 1 Tbsp + 1 tsp salt, divided

-1 -1/2 tsp ground white pepper, divided
+- 1 -1/2 tsp ground white pepper, divided

-1 large shallot, minced
+- 1 large shallot, minced

-4 cups reduced sodium chicken or vegetable broth
+- 4 cups reduced sodium vegetable broth

-1/4 cup honey
+- 1/4 cup honey

-1/2 cup heavy cream
+- 1/2 cup heavy cream